-Neonate (postnatal day two) Dravet syndrome mice and wild-type littermate controls were administered a single dose of either placebo (consisting of a phosphate-buffered solution), or 20 μ g of STK-001 (n=~50/group) by intracerebroventricular injection.
+Neonate (postnatal day two) Dravet syndrome mice and wild-type littermate controls were administered a single dose of either placebo (consisting of a phosphate-buffered solution), or 20 μg of STK-001 (n=~50/group) by intracerebroventricular injection.
 Animals from each group were monitored through day 90.
-Brains were collected from cohorts of these animals at approximately 7 weeks after dosing (placebo: n=11 wild-type mice, n=4 Dravet syndrome mice; STK-001: n=9 wild-type mice, n=10 Dravet syndrome mice) and 14 weeks after dosing (placebo: n=10 wild-type mice, n=10 Dravet syndrome mice; STK-001: n=10 wild-type mice, n=10 Dravet syndrome mice).
-Notably, a single injection of STK-001 restored Na_V1.1 protein in Dravet syndrome mice to levels that are near those of the wild-type mice at both 7 and 14 weeks.
-These data demonstrate that STK-001 has an impact on Na_V1.1 protein expression and we believe this will translate to a favorable dosing regimen in humans.
+Brains were collected from cohorts of these animals at approximately 7 weeks after dosing (placebo: n=11 wild-type mice, n=4 Dravet syndrome mice; STK-001: n=9 wild-type mice, n=10 Dravet syndrome mice) and 14 weeks after dosing (placebo: n=10 wild-type mice, n=10 Dravet syndrome mice).
+Notably, a single injection of STK-001 restored Na_v1.1 protein in Dravet syndrome mice to levels that are near those of the wild-type mice at both 7 and 14 weeks.
+These data demonstrate that STK-001 has an impact on Na_v1.1 protein expression and we believe this may translate to a favorable dosing regimen in humans.